sarah-j-smith/chestnuts/README.md

 If the tests are passing the result should look as above.

+## primes

+> Input an integer N and then input N integers p to test if they are prime.

+>  A prime is a natural number greater than 1 that has no positive divisors
+>  other than 1 and itself.

+>  Given each number, p, find and print whether it is Prime or Not Prime.

+>  Note that 1 is not prime, and 2 is prime.
+Negative numbers cannot
+>  be prime, but negative inputs are out of scope.

+To run:

+    cd primes
+    g++ -std=c++17 -stdlib=libc++ -Wall -O -o primes primes.cpp

+    ./primes < test1.txt

+To run tests:

+    cd test
+    g++ -std=c++17 -stdlib=libc++ -Wall -O -o primes primes.cpp
+    ./primes

 ## bubblesort

 Sort a list of integer numbers using the bubblesort algorithm.